 Water levels at the end of the 60-year predictive simulation using the specified pumpage for the Chicot and Evangeline aquifers are shown in Figures 5 and 6, respectively.
 Water level changes over the 60-year predictive simulation for the Chicot and Evangeline aquifers are shown in Figures 7 and 8, respectively.
-These figures indicate that water level declines throughout most of the model area in the Chicot Aquifer (Figure 7) are large due to the increase in pumpage.
+These figures indicate that water level declines throughout most of the model area in the Chicot Aquifer (Figure 7) are largely due to the increase in pumpage.
 Large portions of the Chicot Aquifer area have gone dry during the model run (shown in black in Figure 7).
-Water level declines in western Kenedy County are up to 200 feet, and in Hidalgo County declines are up to 50 feet.
+Water level declines in western Kenedy County are up to 100 feet, and in Hidalgo County declines are up to 15 feet.
 Water level declines decrease significantly towards the coast due to the presence of constant-head cells in the groundwater model used to represent the Gulf of Mexico and Laguna Madre.
 This is probably not an accurate representation of drawdowns in this area because the constant-head cells in the groundwater flow model will not allow water levels to change in those cells, and they will impact adjacent cells as well.
+The presence of these constant-head cells forces the model to simulate a reversal in gradient in the Chicot Aquifer that may or may not accurately reflect what would occur in the aquifer with the pumpage included in the model.

 In the Evangeline Aquifer (Figure 8) the water level declines are also very large.
-An area of dry cells can be observed in Brooks County where an approximately 45,000 acre-feet per year of additional pumpage was placed in a relatively restricted area shown in Figure 2.
-Water level declines in excess of 1,000 feet are seen in this area, and all areas in the model show significant decline using the specified pumpage totals.
-It should be noted that the model contains no pumpage from the Evangeline Aquifer in Cameron, southern Willacy, and southern Hidalgo counties, and therefore drawdowns are generally less than 50 feet in this model run.
+A large cone of depression can be observed in Brooks County where an approximately 14,000 acre-feet per year of additional pumpage was placed in a relatively restricted area shown in Figure 2.
+Water level declines in excess of 300 feet are seen in this area, and all areas in the model show significant decline using the specified pumpage totals.
+It should be noted that the model contains no pumpage from the Evangeline Aquifer in Cameron, southern Willacy, and southern Hidalgo counties, and therefore drawdowns are generally less than 25 feet in this model run.

-As noted above, the results indicate a large number of cells going dry during the model simulation.
-Dry cells occur when the water level in a cell falls below the bottom of the cell, and when this occurs the cell is deactivated.
+As noted above, the results indicate a large number of cells going dry in the Chicot Aquifer during the model simulation.
+Dry cells occur when the water level in a cell falls below the bottom of the cell.
+When this occurs the cell is deactivated.
 If high pumpage is the primary factor for a cell going dry, the model is saying that the pumping may be too great for the aquifer in this area.
 In the groundwater availability model for the southern part of the Gulf Coast Aquifer, when the model deactivates a cell, that cell is inactive for the rest of the simulation, and it is important to identify why a cell went dry and address the causes.
 In reality, the aquifer will probably not go dry because pumping will become uneconomical before the aquifer actually is fully dewatered in any particular area.
-However, the model is suggesting that these areas may experience water supply problems sometime in the 60-year simulation period if pumpage increased to the level supplied by Groundwater Management Area 16.
+However, the model is suggesting that these areas may experience water supply problems sometime in the 60-year simulation period if pumpage is increased to the level supplied by Groundwater Management Area 16.